 Our lab group investigates fairness (justice) in the workplace.
 What makes people feel that their workplace is unfair, and how can workplaces be more fair?
 What makes some people better able to cope with unfairness?
 How can we rebuild relationships following conflict?
 Why are some leaders fairer than others?

 We conduct both in-lab and field studies to examine questions such as these.
 We adopt a social-cognitive psychological approach to our research, investigating both situational and individual factors that interact to affect fairness-related processes in the workplace.
 Overall, our lab’s research aims to better understand how and why fairness affects people, with the ultimate goal of helping to create more effective and functional workplaces.

-Frank Mu defended his PhD in October 2020.
+Frank Mu successfully defended his PhD in October 2020.
 He accepted a full-time research position in industry, as Assessment Research Manager at CodeSignal.

-Lauren Holt, who completed her MASc in Fall 2020, accepted a full-time position as Consultant, People & Change, in Management Consulting at KPMG.
+Lauren Holt, who successfully completed her MASc in Fall 2020, accepted a full-time position as Consultant, People & Change, in Management Consulting at KPMG.